rosschapman/internetross/blog.md

 ... = foo ? !bar : bar
 ```

-I'm generally against using overly clever code in codebases that are worked on by less experienced engineers, but I think the bitwise operators are great tool for anyone to know.
+I'm generally against using overly clever code in codebases that are worked on by less experienced engineers, but I think the bitwise operators are a great tool for anyone to know.
 And the MDN docs are *very* clear about how XOR works:

 > "Performs the XOR operation on each pair of bits. a XOR b yields 1 if a and b are different"

-The docs will also introduce you to an algorithmic decision table, which is another useful tool to expose new develoeprs to.
+The docs will also introduce you to an algorithmic decision table, which is another useful tool to expose new developers to.
 We all should be in the habit of writing decision tables more:

 a |b |a XOR b
 :-----:|:-----:|:-----: